Osmboy-313/portfolio-project-v4/README.md

 ### CRUD & CMS Features

 - Users, Admins, and Bosses can all post
-- Users used to have private categories (forum-style)
+- Users used to have private categories (forum-style), old feature in version 3
-- Global categories introduced (Reddit-style)
+- Global categories introduced (Reddit-style), it's a new feature applied in version 4
 - Tag/chip system for posts
 - Pagination for large datasets
 - Search and filter by categories, tags, title, content